valdotle/mangopeeler/readme.md

 ## config file

 All options can be set using a config file instead as well.
-Command flags will take precedence over the config file, meaning you can use the config file to store your baseline settings and set command flags to overrule them on the fly as needed.
-A sample config file, mirroring the [command flag](#command-flags) defaults can be found [here](https://github.com/valdotle/mangopeeler/tree/main/config.json).
+The `config.json` file must be located in the same directory as the skript to take effect.
+Command flags will take precedence over the config file, meaning you can use it to store your baseline settings and set command flags to overrule them on the fly as needed.
+A sample `config.json` file, set to the [command flag](#command-flags) defaults comes with all binaries and can be found [here](https://github.com/valdotle/mangopeeler/tree/main/config.json).